ash322ash422/youtube/tut_deployment/1_deploy_iris_model_using_FastAPI_via_swaggerUI_on_localhost/README.md

-# Here I show how to deploy a ML model on localhost and access its API endpoint via POST request using browser, command line and a python program
+# Here I show how to deploy a ML model on localhost and access its API endpoint via POST request using browser or command line or a python program

 ### Requirements:
 Install following packages: